BU-DiSC/CS660-Fall2024-pa/docs/pa1.md

 ### Questions

-Evicting a dirty page is more expensive than evicting a clean page.
+1. Evicting a dirty page is more expensive than evicting a clean page.
 Propose a strategy to reduce the number of dirty pages that are evicted.

-The `Database::remove` flushes any dirty pages associated with the file before it is removed.
+2. The `Database::remove` flushes any dirty pages associated with the file before it is removed.
 What are the implications of leaving the pages in the buffer pool when a file is removed?
 Can you identify a possible bug?

-When would you need to discard a page from the buffer pool without writing it back to disk?
+3. When would you need to discard a page from the buffer pool without writing it back to disk?

+### Grading

+- <u>**60% of your grade**</u> will be based on whether your code passes the tests when we run it.
+These tests will be a superset of the tests we have provided.
+Before handing in your code, you should make sure your code produces no errors.

+- For testing, we will use `ctest` with our version of the tests.
+This means you cannot change the format of binary files.
+  You should also not change our API.
+You should test that your code compiles the unmodified tests.
+Try to add code only where we have indicated.

+- <u>**30% of your grade**</u> will be based on your answer to the technical questions posted above. **You must follow instructions posted above to submit your answers.**

+- <u>**10% of your grade</u>** will be based on the quality of your writeup and our subjective evaluation of your code.

+We hope you enjoy hacking on this assignment!